 If you like cilantro and really like the flavor it provides, I would highly suggest purchasing some seeds and growing your own batch this next spring!
 The seeds are easy to save and grow again the next year too!

-Below is one of our favorite recipes using papalo for a spring Pico De Gallo!
+Below is one of our favorite recipes using papalo for a summer Pico De Gallo!
 Enjoy!

 4 red tomatoes (seeded and diced)